microsoft/azuredevopslabs/labs/vstsextend/terraform/readme.md

    iii.
 Apply the changes described by the plan.

     The next Terraform tasks in your release pipeline help you to implement this workflow.
 1. Select the **Terraform init** task.
 Select Azure service connection from the drop-down.
-And make sure the container name is selected as **terraform**.
+And make sure to enter the container name  as **terraform**.
 For the other task parameters information see [here](https://github.com/microsoft/azure-pipelines-extensions/blob/master/Extensions/Terraform/Src/Tasks/TerraformTaskV1/README.md)

       ![](images/terraform-init2.png)